Artists for Kids

 The program fee for North Vancouver School District classes is covered by NVSD.

-Registration for North Vancouver School District classes opens September 9, 2025 at 12:00 pm (noon)
+Registration for North Vancouver School District classes opens early September

 Out of District Schools